-Our Values: Compassion, Aspiration, Respect, Excellence, Determination, Faithfulness, Optimism, Reconciliation voluntary Academy should be recognisable by their self respect and by the respect and care they show for others.
-Students are expected to respond positively to the mission of the Catholic Church and to Foster and follow our school values.
-The expected behaviour applies to all students at all times in the care of the Academy, as well as on the journey to and from school.
-On residential experiences or extra curricular activities the highest standards of behaviour are expected of students at all times, as they represent our community.
-The reputation of Saint John Horton Catholic voluntary Academy has been built and established over a period of more than 50 years of Catholic Christian secondary education, and it is the responsibility of each and every person associated with the Academy to further enhance this reputation.
-Students are proud to represent our school.
+Our Values: Compassion, Aspiration, Respect, Excellence, Determination, Faithfulness, Optimism, Reconciliation for other people, their personal space and property.
+Students of Saint John Houghton Catholic Voluntary Academy should be recognisable by their self-respect and the respect and care they have for others.
+Students are expected to respond positively to our Mission and to foster and follow our Values.
+The expected behaviour applies to all times the student is in the care of the academy, together with journeys to and from home.
+On residential experiences, or any curricular or extracurricular activity, the highest standards of behaviour are expected.